-All three and four year-olds are entitled to 15 hours a week.
+All three and four year-olds are entitled to 15 hours a week term time only.
 This is their Universal Entitlement.

-Some three and four year-old children of working parents may be entitled to an additional 15 hours per week.
+Some three and four year-old children of working parents may be entitled to an additional 15 hours per week term time only.
 To see if you are entitled to this additional 15 hours, parents must go online at www.childcarechoices.gov.uk where they will be given an eligibility code.
 The parent then takes this code to the school/setting of their choice to arrange their hours.
-These additional hours can be taken in a school, with a private provider or a registered childminder and the hours can be split across more
+These additional hours can be taken in a school, with a private provider or a registered childminder and the hours can be split across more than one setting.